MachineLearningMike/Mozaic_Architecture/Architecture/Architectrue.md

 , where zeroD, zeroD, and zeroR are a vector of zero values in their respective formats.
 <br><br>

-1. Assets state: actual vs. virtual

-A staking pool is

-The system is charged with the management of the following assets, at any give moment of time:
--

-2. State transition

-3. Transformation

-4. Consistency

 <div style="page-break-after: always;"></div>